Service Desk

 Auto-matching by email domain

 Give a company one or more email domains (for example acme.com) and DevStride automatically links new requesters to it when their email matches.
 New people from a known customer slot into the right company with no manual step.
+And when you first create the company, any existing requesters already on that domain are linked to it right away — so setting up a company retroactively gathers the customers you've already been talking to, not just future ones.

 Per-company defaults